Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/buffer-overflow.md

 - It's ok, we just need to know aprox where we crashed the program, and we know is somewhere around **2700 bytes**

+    - Now, that we know that the crash is somewhere aroung 2700 bytes, we need to know: **where's the `EIP` value at?**

+    - Remember, controlling the `EIP` is the puprose of all of this attack.

+---

+### Step4 - Finding the Offset

+- First of all, restart everything because the last crash...

+- We are going to be looking for where the overwirte the `EIP`:

+    - Because controlling EIP means control the shellcode of the program (so we can send malicious scripts like a reverse shell).

+- **For this step, we will use the tool `Pattern Create` by Metasploit:**

+    - In Kali machine: